1. Enlist the help of a friend

 2. Make use of Apps

-I am currently using the Dry January App to track the days in January that I am not drinking.
+I have used the Dry January App in the past to track the days I am not drinking.
 It is motivating to see the money I have saved and the calories saved too!
 You could also download the Couch to 5K training app if your goal is to improve your cardiovascular fitness, or try the Body Coach HIIT 10 minute workouts on Alexa by Amazon, if you own one?
 My Fitness Pal is a good free app to track your daily calorie needs based on your body composition (height and weight) and exercise or you could try Nutritics to analyse which macronutrients you are eating and where you are deficient.
 (Email me for a consultation if you need help with this).
 I often recommend to clients that instead of writing down their food diary that they photograph their meals and snacks throughout the day to show me.

 3. Get rid of anything in your house that is not in line with your way of eating.

-If you are embarking on Veganuary then having some enticing bacon in your fridge may prove hard to resist.
+If you are embarking on Veganuary, or adopting more of a plant-based diet, then having some enticing bacon in your fridge may prove hard to resist.
 Instead, fill your fridge with healthy vegan food such as mixed seed and nut packets, coconut almond butter, houmous and crudités or ‘Freaks of Nature’ puddings as a treat.

 4. Set realistic goals